unifiedjs/collective/organizations.md

 formal motion.
 Other management initiatives, such as creating a new project or moving a project into the collective, are intentionally informal.
-These informal initiatives still cause changes if the project is thereafter subject to the governance policies of the collective.
+These informal initiatives still cause changes to the project if the project is thereafter subject to the governance policies of the collective.

 Any member may **create a new project**.
 This is an informal initiative and does not involve requesting a motion.